RunicPixels/HKU-KernMGameDev/README.md

 # KernMGameDev
 Kernmodule Game Development HKU

+# Idea
+The idea is to make a bomberman game using rocket launchers instead of dropping bombs.
+The most important feature is to get working characters in the level which are able to walk and shoot rockets.
+These rockets are able to hit other characters as well as bricks.
+Bricks may drop pick-ups upon exploding and will give the player more exposure to the terrain once destroyed.
+Players start locked in my bricks and will after destroying a few bricks be able to shoot rockets at other players.

+Pickups will increase the following stats of the player :
+- Rocket Blast Radius +-
+- Rocket Velocity +-
+- Rocket Cooldown +-
+- Rocket Modifiers?
+Perhaps modifiers such as Triple Shot(Shoot 3 rockets at once with a delayed cooldown), Napalm Rockets (Inflict Burning Area after detonation) or Sticky Rockets (Stick to hit surface for a while before exploding) could be a thing.
+- Player Speed +-
+- Player Lives +

 # Technic Plan - Kernmodule Game Development 1
 ### Week 1
 ### Week 2